codacy/codacy-rubocop/docs/description/Lint_LambdaWithoutLiteralBlock.md

   lambda instead

 This way, proc object is never converted to lambda.
-Auto-correction replaces with compatible proc argument.
+Autocorrection replaces with compatible proc argument.

 # Examples